Havering Town Hall: History

 The building remained the local seat of government, and was renamed "Havering Town Hall", when the expanded London Borough of Havering was formed in 1965.
 Queen Elizabeth II, accompanied by the Duke of Edinburgh, attended a civic lunch with council officials on 6 March 2003.
 In January 2016, following a debate in the council chamber, Havering Council became the first council in the UK to join the campaign to leave the European Union.

 The town hall was extensively restored and redecorated in autumn 2017.

+In May 2024, the town hall experienced an arson attack, damaging the property but not leading to any injuries or loss of data.